My Current Research Projects

 What is the value of information in the art market?

-What's the role of credibility in expert-mediates markets?
+What's the role of credibility in expert-mediated markets?

 How do Indian equity returns compare in the long run?